Choosing the Right Dog Trainer

 • The methods they use, and the equipment they use or recommend will give you a better idea of their experience and knowledge.
 Again, hesitation or unwillingness to explain can be a disqualifier.

-• If a trainer is not willing to allow you to observe a class - big red flag.
-You would have to wonder what the problem is.
+• If a trainer is not willing to allow you to observe a class you would have to wonder what the problem is.

 • The refund policy is very important because things happen.
-Dogs and people get sick or injured, family issues arise, or you just don't like the trainer in person.
-Sadly, some dogs just don't work out and need to be returned.
-Many rescue or shelter dogs come with issues that busy families are not made aware of beforehand and are not prepared to handle.
+Dogs and people get sick or injured, family issues arise, or you just might not like the trainer in person.
+Sadly, some rescued or adopted dogs just don't work out and need to be returned.
+Many rescue or shelter dogs come with issues that busy families are not made aware of beforehand and are therefore not prepared to handle.

 • Finally, references are always good to get.
 You are paying your hard earned money to get the right training for you and your dog.

-When a dog trainer claims these items listed below, think "marketing gimmick" or at least inexperience.
+When a dog trainer claims these items listed below, think "marketing gimmick" or possibly lack of experience.

 • Celebrity Clients - Dog Trainer to the Stars